Scott Rogowsky Out As ‘HQ Trivia’ Host

 “If you miss me on HQ, you can now get three hours of me every weeknight watching ChangeUp,” added the lifelong baseball fan.

 Rogowsky co-hosts ChangeUp with Adnan Virk, and it has been airing at 7 p.m.
-ET Mondays through Fridays since MLB’s opening day, March 28, reported Variety.
+ET, Mondays through Fridays since MLB’s opening day, March 28, reported Variety.
 The show is live until all of the day’s games have been played to completion.

 HQ released a statement that said they are very “grateful for everything” Rogowsky has done for the platform and thanked him for his services.